shengliangd/Portal2HKULibrary/README.md

 ## Install

-This extension would be available in [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) later.
-For now you need to install as unpacked extension in developer mode:
+For now you need to install as unpacked extension in developer mode.
+Download the repo and go as follows:

 ![tutorial](images/tutorial.png)